15 Striking Art and Design Portfolio Examples to Learn From

 Image is everything in the world of art and design.
 This means an online art and design portfolio is just as much a piece of art as the actual creations.
 These users have understood that in order to sell to their audience, it’s necessary to present their products in the most marketable, eye-catching fashion.
 The same ideology can be applied when it comes to putting your business in the spotlight.

-Are you looking for inspiration to create a free portfolio website of your own?
+Are you looking to find inspiration for your own website?
 These talented artists and design agencies have used effects and features that suited their content just right - and just might help you come up with ideas to showcase yours, regardless of your claimed industry.

 From parallax scrolling to lightboxes, photo galleries, social bars, contact forms and more - take a slice of creativity from these 15 impressive art and design portfolio website examples below.

 David’s website is made up almost entirely of a photo gallery.
-If you want to learn how to make a portfolio that is highly image-focused, you can certainly use this method to make a statement.
-The clean, defined borders and aura of clarity are ever so simple to replicate, so consider this design technique as you choose a portfolio website template of your own.
+If you have an image-focused site, you can certainly use this method to make a statement.
+The clean, defined borders and aura of clarity are ever so simple to replicate.
 With the addition of a contact form, sponsorships tab, and logo, this site is ready to go, suited up in entirely professional attire.